projectacrn/acrn-hypervisor/doc/tutorials/using_hybrid_mode_on_nuc.rst

 Getting Started Guide for ACRN hybrid mode
 ##########################################

 ACRN hypervisor supports a hybrid scenario where the User VM (such as Zephyr or Ubuntu) runs in a pre-launched VM or in a post-launched VM that is launched by a Device model in the Service VM.
-The following guidelines describe how to set up the ACRN hypervisor hybrid scenario on the Intel NUC, as shown in :numref:`hybrid_scenario_on_nuc`.

 .. figure:: images/hybrid_scenario_on_nuc.png
    :align: center